konaraddi/osv-fire/README.md

 This repository contains the code used by the 2017 Section 0201 Fire Group.
-The Fire Group's Over Sand Vehicle (OSV) navigated a course with obstacles, detected fires, detected the location of fires, extinguished fires, and communicated with a computer using RF.
+The Fire Group's Over Sand Vehicle (OSV) navigated a course with obstacles, detected fires, detected the location of fires, extinguished fires, and sent results to a remote computer, in real-time, using RF.

 ## Arena and Summary of Path